 Percy Frank Knightley was born in 1874 in Aldershot to Edward Knightley and Ellen Wather Knightley.
 He had eight siblings: Maud Phyllis Dailly Furneaux Arnold, Winifred Julia Le Sueur, Beatrice Flora Harrison, George Davonpot Knightley, Frederick Edward Knightley, Alfred John Knightley, Catherine J Copsey and Jane Knightley.
 He married Harriet Sophia Knightley in 1895 and they had a daughter Harriet Mary St George Knightley.
 In civilian life he was an accountant.

-He then seconded to the 24th (Denbighshire Yeomanry) Battalion Territorial Force as a Company Commander as an acting captain (without pay and allowances!) before being posted to the School of Instruction as an Assistant Instructor, before returning to the 4th Bttn of his Regiment.
+He was then seconded to the 24th (Denbighshire Yeomanry) Battalion Territorial Force as a Company Commander as an acting captain (without pay and allowances) before being posted to the School of Instruction as an Assistant Instructor, before returning to the 4th Bttn of his Regiment.